 - Reiunso (in Japanese only) – A certified youth hostel with dorm accommodation available.
 Breakfast and dinner included.

 From Mt.
 Mitake, there are several trails that take you to different mountain peaks in the area.
 The most popular route is to nearby Mt.
 Otake, which is about an hour each way from Mt.
 Mitake’s summit.

 A second summit, a little bit closer and at a lower elevation than Mt.
 Mitake, is Mt.
 Hinode.
 The trail to Mt.
 Hinode is marked near the entrance of the Mt.
 Mitake summit.
-If you are hiking the Fureai no Machi set of trails in the Kanto region, Mt.
+If you are hiking the Fureai no Michi long-distance trail in the Kanto region, Mt.
 Hinode is where the trail marker is that you need to take a picture with!